letsramp/sample-microservices/README.md

     Assert: requests.checkoutRequest.res.items[0].item.product_id == "OLJCESPC7Z"
     Passed: true
 ```
-### How were these tests generated?
+### Creating or generating tests

-Test files can be generated using the `skyramp generate` command.
-For more information on generating tests, see the Skyramp Docs covering the [Test Description](https://www.skyramp.dev/docs/tester/test-description/) and the specific [CLI command](https://www.skyramp.dev/docs/reference/cli-commands/tester/generate/).
+Test files can be created manually or generated using the `skyramp generate` command.
+The test files can then be edited and customized for your specific testing requirements.
+For more information on creating or generating tests, see the Skyramp Docs covering the [Test Description](https://www.skyramp.dev/docs/tester/test-description/) and the specific [CLI command - tester generate](https://www.skyramp.dev/docs/reference/cli-commands/tester/generate/).

-Notice from the docs that there are a number of possible options for generating tests.
+Notice from the Skyramp docs that there are a number of possible options for generating tests.
 Tests can be generated using an API schema definition with [OpenAPI](https://www.openapis.org) or [Protocol Buffers](https://protobuf.dev) as well as with telemetry trace data from an observability provider like [Pixie](https://px.dev).

 You will see in the `skyramp/rest-demo` folder in this repo that there are `openapi` and `trace` folders containing example input files for generating tests.
-Here are a few examples to illustrate test generation options with varying inputs:
+The `test-trace-bOl4.yaml` demo test description was generated from trace data.
+Here are a few examples to illustrate test generation options with various inputs:

 ```bash
 skyramp tester generate \